 Special Announcement!
 Because Manifest was founded by artists for artists...

 As of fall 2021 with the launch of our 18th season, in light of the struggles we have all faced during the covid-19 pandemic and in an effort to give back more in support and recognition of artists achieving excellence, we are doubling the amount of this annual award to $5000.

 ** Seasons 17 and 18 were greatly impacted by the Covid pandemic, delaying the jury and award process.
 Season 17 Grand Jury Award was recently announced.
 Seasons 18 and 19 will be announced in the coming months.
 Season 20 represents a new format.

-- Based on jury scores the highest scoring work from each exhibit of the period (usually we present three or four exhibits per period) is added to the pool of candidates for the annual Grand Jury Award.
-In some cases multiple works tie for the high score in some exhibits.
+- Based on jury scores the highest scoring work from each exhibit of the period (usually we present three or four exhibits per period) is added to the pool of candidates for the Grand Jury Award.
+Occasionally multiple works tie for the high score in some exhibits.
 Juries for the exhibits are conducted 'blind' without reference to the artist's personal info, location, or background.
 Jurors are volunteer experts in art and design from across the United States, including professors, working artists, curators, gallery directors, and others qualified and trusted to provide sound objective judgment of the works provided.
 Each jury usually consists of roughly 5 jurors, and sometimes more than 10.
 Jury groups are shuffled and changed from exhibit to exhibit, so a pattern does not result.
 (Learn more about the Manifest jury process here.)